 It's hard to get your hands on software programs that offer everything you need.
 Some are light in storage but don't come with important functions; others are too heavy for your laptop to endure.
 And mostly all are very, very expensive.

-Cloud-based accounting and finance software offer you a buffet of functions and usages.
+Cloud-based accounting and finance software offers you a buffet of functions and usages.
 The system can also be tailor-made for your precise business needs.
 Additionally, businesses can customize their account on the site.
 This ensures teams always have a bird's eye view of all financial operations thanks to an intuitive dashboard.

 9. Enhanced control access and privacy settings